Local organizations teaching life saving training to help prevent suicide

-DENVER, LANCASTER CO. -- According to the Center for Disease Control and Prevention (CDC), Pennsylvania's suicide rate has increased by 34% since 1999.
+DENVER, Pa.-- According to the Center for Disease Control and Prevention (CDC), Pennsylvania's suicide rate has increased by 34% since 1999.

 From awareness to prevention, organizations across South Central Pennsylvania are offering a life saving training for community members.
 They are encouraging people to get the conversation going, and the numbers down.